Treasury claims rental assistance helped stop eviction wave

 “Many other communities still lag behind — they need to quickly improve programs and get emergency rental assistance to tenants who need it to stay stably housed,” Yentel said.

-The Household Pulse Survey conducted by the U.S. Census Bureau in late August indicated that more than 7.5 million Americans were behind on their rent and 1.3 million said it was “very likely” that they’d be evicted in the next two months.
+The most recent Household Pulse Survey conducted by the U.S. Census Bureau in late September projected that more than 7.3 million Americans were behind on their rent and 3.1 million believed it was “very likely” or “somewhat likely” they’d be evicted in the next two months.

 But for now the Treasury Department is hailing the national numbers as proof that the move to streamline the application process has produced tangible results.
 The Treasury statement cites dramatic local jumps in the amount of rental assistance funds dispersed: the city of Los Angeles went from $32 million dispersed in August to $72 million in September; the state of Illinois dispersed $62 million in August and $177 million in September.